Best DIY Beard Oil Recipes To Make At Home (2023)

 Allergies

 Always test carrier oils on a small patch of skin.
-Avoid oils derived from tree nuts if you have nut allergies, such as sweet almond oil, argan oil, and apricot kernel oil.
+Avoid oils derived from tree nuts, such as sweet almond, argan, and apricot kernel, if you have nut allergies.

 Popular Carrier Oil Types

-• Jojoba Oil: Excellent carrier oil that works with all essential oils, helps with skin care and hair growth.
+• Jojoba Oil: Excellent carrier oil that works with all essential oils and helps with skincare and hair growth.
 Longer shelf of 5 years.
 Perfect for all skin types.

 • Argan Oil: Great carrier oil for skin and hair because of its anti-inflammatory properties.
-Long shelf of 3 years.
+A long shelf of 3 years.
 Works with most skin types.

-• Olive Oil: Extra virgin olive oil can work as a quick carrier oil for a DIY recipe.
+• Olive Oil: Extra virgin olive oil can be a quick carrier oil for a DIY recipe.
 Shelf life of 18 months to 2 years.
-Not the best for oily or acne-prone skin.
+It’s not the best for oily or acne-prone skin.

-• Grape Seed Oil: Rich in vitamin E, this carrier help helps with healing skin and reducing wrinkles.
+• Grape Seed Oil: Rich in vitamin E, this carrier helps heal the skin and reduce wrinkles.
 Short shelf life of 3 months.
 Neutral scent.

 • Rosehip Oil: Used for its natural retinoid properties, including vitamins A and C, this carrier can fight aging and reverse sun damage.
 Shelf life of 6 months to 1 year.
 Slightly nutty scent.

-• Avocado Oil: Special ingredient with oleic acid that can help dry, damaged skin.
+• Avocado Oil: A special ingredient with oleic acid that can help dry, damaged skin.
 Shelf life of 6 to 8 months.
-Not for oily or acne prone skin types as it increases sebum production.
+It is not for oily or acne-prone skin types, as it increases sebum production.

-• Black Seed Oil: Best for issues with dry skin, dandruff, beard acne, and psoriasis, this carrier oil has incredible anti-inflammatory properties.
-Shelf life of 2 years.
+• Black Seed Oil: Best for issues with dry skin, dandruff, beard acne, and psoriasis, this carrier oil has incredible anti-inflammatory properties—a shelf life of 2 years.

 • Apricot Kernel Oil: Best for softening and calming itchy, dry skin.
 Shelf life of 6 months.

 • Sweet Almond Oil: One of the best carrier oils for skin care and acne scars.
-Strong nutty scent.
-Shelf life of 6 months to 1 year.
+It has a strong, nutty scent—a shelf life of 6 months to 1 year.

 • Sunflower Oil: Best for skin moisturizers as it protects against toxins and beard germs.
 Neutral odor.
 Shelf life of 2 years.
 Best for all skin types.

-• Oenothera Oil: Commonly known as evening-primrose, helps with dry skin and brittle hair.
+• Oenothera Oil: Commonly known as evening primrose, it helps with dry skin and brittle hair.
 Neutral odor.
 Shelf life of 2 years.
-All skin types welcome.
+All skin types are welcome.

 Essential Oils Set, ESSLUX Men Scents Collection